Beyond boundaries: Gary Lorden's groundbreaking contributions to sequential analysis: Sequential Hypothesis Testing

-In addition, it is interesting to compare Lorden's approach with the Kiefer--Sacks test that stops the first time $R_n^{\rm st}$ becomes smaller than~$c$.
+It's intriguing to compare Lorden's approach with the Kiefer--Sacks test that stops the first time $R_n^{\rm st}$ becomes smaller than~$c$.
 Lorden's approach allows us to show that the test with the stopping time